kamarada/guia-opensuse/bastidores.md

 ---
 layout: default
-title: "Appendix C: Under the Hood - A Look at What's Happening Under the Surface"
+title: "Apêndice C: Bastidores - saiba o que está acontecendo em mais profundidade"
-permalink: under
+permalink: bastidores
 ---

-# Appendix C: Under the Hood
+# Apêndice C: Bastidores

 The purpose of this chapter is to give the reader a quick look and basic idea of what's going on beneath the surface of the openSUSE GNU/Linux operating system.